AdamKyle/flare/resources/info/map/section-1.md

 ## Regarding Timeouts

-You can do the following while each of the time outs is playing out.
+You can do the following while each of the time-outs is playing out.
 At any time you can manage your kingdoms and chat with other players:

 - **Moving**: Applies 10 second time out.
 You can do everything but embark on adventures.
-- **Adventuring**: Timer dependant on total levels of adventure.
-You can do nothing related to your character, movement, attacking or anything else including shoping, market boards, movement and so on.
-You are other wise occupied.
+- **Adventuring**: Timer dependent on total levels of adventure.
+You can do nothing related to your character, movement, attacking or anything else including shopping, market boards, movement and so on.
+You are otherwise occupied.
-- **Sailing**: Timer dependant on distance.
+- **Sailing**: Timer dependent on distance.
 Actions are treated the same as moving.
-- **Teleport**: Timer dependant on distance.
+- **Teleport**: Timer dependent on distance.
 Actions are treated the same as moving.

-## Redgarding quest items and locations
+## Regarding quest items and locations

-For visiting a location you can some times get a quest item that will only be awarded to you if you dont already have the quest item.
+For visiting a location you can sometimes get a quest item that will only be awarded to you if you don't already have the quest item.

 ## Adventures and their rewards